joshmurr/shader-experiments/README.md

-Mostly simple WebGL implementations of cool things I've found on [Shadertoy](https://www.shadertoy.com/).
+Mostly simple WebGL implementations of cool things I've found on [Shadertoy](https://www.shadertoy.com/) or minimal demos of useful render loops for reference.
 Making sure to credit the right people.

-Trying to keep things simple and clean for reference for others, or future me.